Graviton 3 (r7g) has arrived in the Tokyo region's Aurora! Here are some brief performance test results and points to note.

 r7g.largeUSD 0.202 (+42.2%)USD 0.2760 (+6.1%)

-On-demand rates increased by about 6%, which was not significantly different from the figures shown on the Tokyo region price list.
+On-demand pricing has increased by approximately 6%.
+This is not significantly different from the figures listed in the Tokyo region's price list.

-and,Reserved instances are about 42% more expensive than r6gThe result was as follows.
+and,Reserved instances are approximately 42% more expensive than r6g.This was the result.

-I'm happy that the long-awaited Graviton3 has been released in the Tokyo region on Aurora!
-Thank you AWS!
+I'm so happy that Graviton 3, which I've been waiting for, has been released in the Tokyo region for Aurora!
+Thank you, AWS!

-Switching from r6g is easy, so I would like to consider the performance and price differences before deciding to adopt it.
+Upgrading from R6G is relatively easy, so it's worth considering the performance and price differences before making a decision.

-However, if you are already using r6g with fully prepaid Reserved Instances, we recommend that you perform more careful calculations.
+However, if you are already using r6g with fully prepaid reserved instances, we recommend that you perform a more thorough calculation.